UniBwM-IFS-AILab/REAP/README.md

 **_NOTE:_**  The password for the imported WSL2 is: "dronesim".

-The preconfigured WSL instance from the tarball makes use of aliases that can be edited via the custom linux alias `edit_alias` and after changing them updated via `reload_alias`.
+The preconfigured WSL2 instance from the tarball makes use of aliases that can be edited via the custom linux alias `edit_alias` and after changing them updated via `reload_alias`.

 ### Allow Incoming Connections in Windows